yard

 Too much nitrogen gives you huge green plants with almost no blooms.

 Most yellow perennials and shrubs are happier with a light hand, plus good soil.
-Shrubs like forsythia hedges and lilac screens often bloom better when you skip heavy feeding and focus on compost and mulch.
+Shrubs like Forsythia hedges and lilac screens often bloom better when you skip heavy feeding and focus on compost and mulch.

 Use a slow release, balanced fertilizer once in spring for beds that are more foliage than flowers.
 Check the bag for something near 5-5-5 or 4-6-3, then follow label rates for perennials rather than turf.

-Never fertilize a drought stressed plant, water first and wait a day.
+Never fertilize a drought stressed plant; water first and wait a day.

-If you grow indoor yellows like peace lily blooms or bright yellow anthurium varieties, use products made for houseplants.
+If you grow indoor yellows like peace lily blooms or bright anthurium varieties, use products made for houseplants.
 Our guide to indoor plant fertilizer choices walks through NPK numbers and timing.

 • fiber_manual_recordGarden beds: Light slow release once in early spring